 This is article 1 of 6 articles on this topic

 Preparation for the lambing season is a very important phase.
-It is of the utmost importance that the ewe is correctly "prepared" for lambing, so that she can give birth to a healthy and vigorous lamb or lambs, that the lambs can survive (colostrum & immunity) and that the ewe can raise the lambs well (milk production) up to weaning.
+It is of the utmost importance that the ewe is correctly "prepared" for lambing, so that she can give birth to a healthy and vigorous lamb or lambs, that the lambs can survive (colostrum & immunity) and that the ewes can raise their lambs well (milk production) up to weaning.

 In addition, it is important to remember that what happens to the ewe in late pregnancy and lambing, will have a direct influence on the ewe's reproduction success in the next mating season!
 Many of the aspects discussed in this phase cannot be corrected later (after lambing), or will not have the same impact if done later.